dry-python/returns/docs/pages/interfaces.rst

   ... )

 4. :func:`Composition Law <_LawSpec.composition_law>`:
-   Appling two functions twice is the same as applying their composition once.
+   Applying two functions twice is the same as applying their composition once.

 .. code:: python